pragma-/pbot/doc/QuickStart.md

 where `...` is an optional PBot feature listed in PBot's [`cpanfile`](../cpanfile).

 #### re::engine::RE2
-PBot uses the `re::engine::RE2` module for user-submitted regular expressions.
+Perl's native regular expression engine is susceptible to [ReDoS](https://swtch.com/~rsc/regexp/regexp1.html) attacks.
+To prevent this, PBot uses the `re::engine::RE2` module for user-submitted regular expressions.

 If you could not install it through CPAN, you must install it manually.